roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

        git rebase -i master REVIEW_implement_foo_for_bar_vN
      ```

-     Here you should mark those patches with "reword" that have received
+     Here you should mark those patches with `reword` that have received
      Reviewed-by, Acked-by, Tested-by tags on the mailing list after the
      contributor's last posting.
 (Patches that garnered such tags in
      earlier versions are supposed to carry those tags already, due to